deniskolokol/drone-light-painting/README.md

 ## Additional information

-Realized as a part of ICAP program at the University of New Mexico, Albuquerque NM.
+Realized in the residency of ICAP program at the University of New Mexico, Albuquerque NM.

 Author: Denis Kolokol.